How to use the µTest++ Testing Framework

 Concepts and features

-- For complex applications, test cases can be grouped into test suites.
+- For more complex applications, test cases may be organised into test suites.

-- Test suites can be located in separate compilation units; they automatically register themselves to the runner.
+- Test suites can reside in separate compilation units and automatically register themselves with the test runner.

-- A test suite is a named sequence of test cases.
+- A test suite is a named collection of test cases.

-- A test case is a sequence of test conditions (or simply tests, or checks), which are expectations or assumptions, i.e. conditions expected to be true.
+- A test case comprises a sequence of test conditions (also referred to as tests or checks), which are expectations or assumptions — conditions anticipated to be true.

-- Tests are based on logical expressions, which usually compute a result and compare it to an expected value.
+- Tests are based on logical expressions, typically evaluating a result and comparing it to an expected value.

-- For C++ projects: it is also possible to check if, while evaluating an expression, exceptions are thrown or not.
+- For C++ projects, it is also possible to verify whether evaluating an expression results in an exception being thrown.

-- For expectations, the runner keeps counts of them.
+- For expectations, the runner maintains a count of occurrences.

-- Assumptions are hard conditions expected to be true in order for the test to be able to run.
+- Assumptions are critical conditions that must be satisfied for the test to proceed.

-- The test progress is shown on STDOUT, with each tests on a separate line, prefixed with either a check sign (✓) or a cross sign (✗).
+- Test progress is displayed on STDOUT, with each test on a separate line, prefixed by either a tick (✓) or a cross (✗).

-- Failed tests display the location in the file and, if possible, the actual values used in the expression evaluation.
+- Failed tests indicate the location within the file and, where possible, the actual values used in the evaluation.

-- The main result of the test is passed back to the system as the process exit code.
+- The primary result of the test is returned to the system as the process exit code.

-A test suite is considered successful if there is at least one successful expectation and there are no failed tests.
+A test suite is deemed successful if there is at least one successful expectation and no failed tests.

-If all tests suites are successful, the process returns 0 as exit value.
+If all test suites are successful, the process returns an exit value of 0.

 Getting started